 We start with a standard regime-switching model of repeated disasters.
-In keeping with a common modeling assumption in the rare disaster literature (see (Barro, 2006; Gabaix, 2012; Gourio, 2012; Tsai and Wachter, 2015)), the nature of a disaster is that agents are exposed to a shock that destroys part of the economy's stock of wealth.
-Within the disaster, we model sub-regimes corresponding to observable progress towards resolution of the episode.
+In keeping with a common modeling assumption in the rare disaster literature (see Barro 2006, Gabaix 2012, Gourio 2012, Tsai and Wachter 2015), the nature of a disaster is that agents are exposed to a shock that destroys part of the economy's stock of wealth.
+Within the disaster, we model subregimes corresponding to observable progress toward resolution of the episode.
 The current state thus provides a stochastic clock within the crisis.
 The value of a claim to the economy's output responds to the clock transitions because progress out of the disaster regime lowers both the expected wealth losses and uncertainty.
-Crucially, the magnitude of this response effectively identifies the set of parameters necessary for the welfare calculation.
-Hence, conditional on this sensitivity, our results are not driven by specific assumptions about the course of the pandemic or about agents' preferences.
+Our central analytical result shows that the magnitude of this response imposes bounds on the disaster parameters, which, in turn, bound the possible welfare effects.